BenChenVT/BeSpoked_Bikes/README.md

 ## Description

-[BeSpoked Bike] is a [Sales Tracking system].
+BeSpoked Bike is a [Sales Tracking system].
 It is built with Node.js, and uses React for the front-end.
 The project was developed using VS Code.

 ## Features

-- [view]: [see the sales, customers, salespersons, and products]
+- view: see the sales, customers, salespersons, and products
-- [edit]: [edit most of the data.]
+- edit: edit most of the data.

 ## Getting Started